pwman3/pwman3/README.md

  * making a password from the numeric character and the alphabet character ([A-Za-z0-9]).

-   You can add a parametor for making the password to the config(~/.pwman/config).
+   You can add a parameter for making the password to the config(~/.pwman/config).

    For Example: